pqvst/cafeandcowork/data/taiwan/louisa-kw2.md

   - seating4.jpg
 ---

-Slow and unstable (disconnects from time to time).
-Large second floor seating area.
-Restrooms are located on the second floor at the other end of the building (quite far away).
+While visiting Kaohsiung I tried this Louisa Coffee in the KW2 harbor side warehouse, about a 10 minute walk from the Sizihwan MRT station.
+From the first floor it doesn't look like much, but if you go upstairs you'll find a huge seating area.
+The seats facing the water looked nice (although the sun might be too bright in the afternoon).
+There was some drawbacks though.
+The WiFi was a little slow and unstable (disconnects from time to time).
+Also, the restrooms are quite far away, located at the other end of the building, which was a little annoying.